collaborativebioinformatics/starfishDiscovery/README.md

 ls -1 # You should see data/ here.
 Inside data/ you should have your new data.
 ```

-### 2. Snakemake

-Jonah: In progress.

-### 3. R Shiny app

-Meghana & Russel & Alexis: In progress.
-Parameterized original R code; testing with Callum's docker example output files.

 ## Conclusion and next steps

-The `snakemake` implementation streamlines the modular `starfish` code to improve the usability of the tool  and enable the identification and annotation of mobile genetic elements.
-A docker container has been created for enhanced scalability and reproducibility.
-These transposons are visualized with their genomic context using a R Shiny application.
-Future goals could include the application of `starfish` to non-fungal genomes (particularly, mammalian).
+Our docker for starfish improves the usability of starfish, as many in our group had difficulties running the program on a Mac.
+The future completion of the started `snakemake` implementation will streamline the modular `starfish` code to further improve the usability of the tool.
+Improving the usability will enable the identification and annotation of mobile genetic elements in species beyond fungi.
+The usability would be dramatically improved through a Shiny app for visualizing the results as the provided code and data from the original study are not reproducible for generating figures.

+Future goals also include the application of `starfish` to non-fungal genomes (particularly, mammalian).
 However, there are anticipated challenges of acquiring the appropriate annotation input files and computational time when moving from small fungal to large mammalian genomes.An alternative approach could involve using different computational tools to identify transposons in eukaryotic organisms.
 By employing multiple methods, you can derive a consensus, which may enhance the accuracy and reliability of identifying mobile genetic elements.